bigred76002/destiny-notes/Vow-of-the-Disciple.md

 ## Fourth Encounter -- Rhulk -- Final Boss:

 ### Loadout
-Big deeps.
+* Big deeps.
 Bring high DPS weapons.
 Bring longer range add clear like AR's.
-High DPS supers good.
-Thundercrash and Tether very good.
-Divinity is good as well.
-Make sure to avoid using weapons with Ricochet Rounds for the Boss arena area.
+* High DPS supers good.
+Thundercrash and Tether are very good.
+* Divinity is good as well.

 Best is to pick what the team is going to use, either RL's or different.
 If RL's at least one player should be running Gjallarhorn so as to buff the others.
 If you do not have a Gjallarhorn the team DPS falls off considerably for RL's.
 Sleeper is a very viable option this season as well.

 Aeon Swift gauntlets are a very viable option if you find yourself short on heavy ammo.
 You can Finish the Abomination before you dunk the Emanating Darkness debuff into the pillar easily.

+**!!!IMPORTANT!!!**
+Make sure to avoid using weapons with Ricochet Rounds for the Boss arena area.
+These can ricochet off the boss and hit the his staff accidentally!

 ### Encounter
 There are two main teams for this first part of the encounter.
 One team will be add clearing and reading, the other will be juggling the buffs and dunking.
 Establish your two teams and have players designated on each team for the dunking and the calling to reduce chatter and confusion while running the encounter.
 After starting the encounter by a player running forward far enough, one player will shoot and destroy the shard above the boss.
 After shooting this central shard two Glyphkeepers will spawn, one left and one right.
 Those with the debuff can see the three symbols in the air on the left and the players without the debuff can see the symbols on the right.
 Again, find the matching symbol between the two.
 The pillars will have three different symbols each, you just need to find one with the same symbol as you're looking for.
 IE, same symbol is Kill, just find a pillar with Kill anywhere on it and call it out for dunk

 #### Debuff and Dunking Team
+**!!!IMPORTANT!!!**
-!!IMPORTANT!!!The player who deals the final blow to a shard gets the Leeching debuff so make sure that ONLY the player that needs the buff is the one shooting it to ensure they are the one that will receive it!
+* The player who deals the final blow to a shard gets the Leeching debuff so make sure that ONLY the player that needs the buff is the one shooting it to ensure they are the one that will receive it!

-!!!IMPORTANT!!!
-These buffs are on a timer, if it expires the player dies and the buff goes away.
+* These buffs are on a timer, if it expires the player dies and the buff goes away.
 Split to extend the timer if you need to.
+* If the Leeching debuff is lost, either due to death or accidentally turning both into Emanating, another shard will appear above the boss's head in the center. **DO NOT LOSE THE SECOND LEECHING BUFF.** This is a wipe mechanic.

+* After receiving the first buff, this player will stand on the black plate to split the debuff.
+* While the player with the buff is standing on the black plate two more shards will show, on the left and the right.
+* The two other fireteam members on the Debuff and Dunk Team will shoot the two shards and gain the Leeching debuff while the original loses it.
+* One of these players (the one chosen to be the Dunker) will jump into the laser beam attack to turn the debuff into Emanating Force.
+* The Dunker will then run forward and dunk the debuff into the pillar called out by the add clear team.
+* When the Dunker has deposited into the correct pillar, they will call out for the next split.
-After receiving the first buff, this player will stand on the black plate to split the debuff.
-While the player with the buff is standing on the plate two more shards will show, left and right.
-The two other fireteam members on the Debuff and Dunk Team will shoot the two shards and gain the Leeching debuff while the original loses it.
-One of these players will jump into the laser beam attack to turn the debuff into Emanating Force.
-This player will run forward and dunk the debuff into the pillar called out by the add clear team.
-This player then calls out for the split for the other player that still has the Leeching buff to keep
+     * The player that still has the leeching buff will stand on the black plate to split the buff.
+Exactly like the first time, the other two shooting the shard will gain the buff and the original standing on the plate will lose it.
+This means you have one Dunker with the buff and one other player on the Debuff and Dunking team that has the buff at all times.

 <img src="https://raw.githubusercontent.com/cptylor/destiny-notes/main/vow-of-the-disciples-resources/destiny-2-vow-of-the-disciple-rhulk-leeching-force-cycle.png" width=450>

-If the Leeching debuff is lost, either due to death or accidentally turning both into Emanating, another shard will appear above the boss's head in the center.
-DO NOT LOSE SECOND LEECHING, this is a wipe mechanic.

 #### Add Clear and Call Out Team
 This team will designate one player to call out which pillar to dunk into.
-Be clear and concise with your call out, use RIGHT or LEFT instead of R or L unless the team allows for the shortening.
-If the call is incorrect or unclear and the Dunker puts it into the wrong pillar, he dies.
-You can burn through rezzes extremely fast in general in this fight, so take a moment and be clear on your call outs.
+* Be clear and concise with your call outs, use RIGHT or LEFT instead of R or L unless the team allows for the shortening.
+     * If the call is incorrect or unclear and the Dunker puts it into the wrong pillar, he dies.
+     * You can burn through rezzes extremely fast in general in this fight, so take a moment and be clear on your call outs.
 The rest is just add clear and staying alive.
-We found it best to cross-shoot the adds for better angles, but do your best to keep the Dunker alive and the adds dead.
+* We found it best to cross-shoot the adds for better angles, but do your best to keep the Dunker alive and the adds dead.
 That's really all there is to it!

 #### Boss DPS
 Once you dunk enough correct pillars (6) you move to boss DPS at the top of the long staircase in a square room.

+**!!!IMPORTANT!!!**
 THIS BOSS CHARGES YOU.
 THEN KICKS YOU.
 REPEATEDLY.
 Avoid this at all costs!
 Blink, hunter dodge, or just getting out of the way is KEY!
 Remember, move to the SIDE to best avoid these attacks.
 A gold wave will extend out from him then the boss will charge along that path, making it easier to track him.

 After the charge attack, the boss leaves behind his relic.
 One designated player will shoot this relic to gain the Leeching buff.
 We found it to be easiest to have the player dunking in the first part to do this.
 Where the relic was broken a symbol will appear that the player with Leeching debuff cannot see.
 The rest of the players will call this out with the corner of the room that the Dunker will need to go to.
 Again, be CLEAR and CONCISE with this call out.
 The Dunker will die if this call out is incorrect or not heard clearly.
 The player with the Leeching buff jumps into one of his beam attacks to turn Leeching into Emanating buff then deposits into the correct pillar.
 A weak spot appears on the boss, all players except the Dunker will shoot this until it goes immune.
 It almost looks like the boss is cracking where his weak point is and will be lit up.
 Be VERY careful that only the Dunker is the one to shoot his relic.
 Rinse and repeat.
 Be careful to not shoot the relic until the last leeching buffed player deposits.
 Otherwise a new symbol comes and the original symbol you called out becomes null and void.

 <img src="https://raw.githubusercontent.com/cptylor/destiny-notes/main/vow-of-the-disciples-resources/Presentation1.png" width=550>

 Full DPS phase comes after enough dunks.
-This boss just goes HAM, shoot the shit out of him.
-Someone will try to apply Div as best they can as he bounces around the room kicking people and shooting Darkness/burning beams.
-Do your best to avoid him and do as much damage as possible.
-His crit points are the weak spots you shot earlier.
-If your team is not using Div or it's not applied and your team chose a precision weapon (linear fusion over RL's), aim for these points to maximize your damage.
-The phase ends when he goes immune and power poses.
-Run down to the starting area.
+* This boss just goes HAM, shoot the shit out of him.
+* Someone will try to apply Div as best they can as he bounces around the room kicking people and shooting Darkness/burning beams.
+* Do your best to avoid him and do as much damage as possible.
+* His crit points are the weak spots you shot earlier.
+     * If your team is not using Div or it's not applied and your team chose a precision weapon (IE linear fusions or snipers), aim for these points to maximize your damage.
+* The phase ends when he goes immune and power poses.
+* Run down to the starting area.
 If you dilly-dally the shield comes up and pushes you.
 If you're in the air you will get pushed further and have a high chance of being thrown off the map.

-During the Final Stand mechanic you gain stacks of darkness buff quickly.
-Getting caught in his beam attacks you will gain stacks of darkness.
-Standing next to him will give stacks of darkness.
-Basically you need to do more damage faster than you've ever done before or you're dead and it's a wipe.
-While you are whittling the boss down to this phase be mindful of the line and your ammo.
+* While you are whittling the boss down to Final Stand be mindful of the line and your ammo.
 You very likely will be best off calling damage prior to hitting the final stand and getting more ammo and your supers back for this.

+**Final Stand**
+* During the Final Stand mechanic you gain stacks of darkness buff quickly.
+     * Getting caught in his beam attacks you will gain stacks of darkness.
+     * Standing next to him will give stacks of darkness.
+* Basically you need to do more damage faster than you've ever done before or you're all dead and it's a wipe.

 After your first successful run per week PER ACCOUNT you will have the ability to purchase ONE Resonant (red bordered) weapon for 20 spoils.
 You will be given the option from all the ones that you have unlocked so far.
 Subsequent purchases made are random rolls.
 Make sure to pick one up as you will need 5 to craft them.